RISC-KC/basic_rv32s/guidelines/development_log.md

 Unlike the colloquial, mostly literary books I used to read, reading technical literature—hundreds of pages—was a very different experience.

 Tomorrow, Saturday, I have duty, and it was recently changed to full-time duty where I cannot use my phone from 08:30 in the morning to 08:30 the next morning, so I decided to read through the entire RISC-V manual during that time.
-So… I printed a document of about 651 pages… and by skimming it I roughly identified a study route.
+So...
+I printed a document of about 651 pages... and by skimming it I roughly identified a study route.
 The current time is 23:24.
 From now on I will identify the CSR instructions to use, review the current CSR structure of RV32I50F, and then try implementing the CSR module using Verilog HDL.
 And while reading the manual I learned a great many things.
 I often made guesses and experienced my head ringing, and of course there were valuable products of thought gained from that, but the basic guide manuals and standards to follow for that were “already” covered in the manual.
 The cache structure we implemented follows a rather primitive structure and has a structure somewhat different from modern high-performance computing.
 If you look at the manual, you can see that the table of contents is organized as one big flow where implementing the RISC-V “G” Extension goes up to the “Q” Extension (G = IMAFD + Zicsr + Zifencei Extensions), and accordingly, understanding the cache-management ISA, which is organized as one of the sections before the floating-point extension, will be necessary for our core structure to have a cache structure that follows modern computing.

 “CMO” Extensions for Base Cache Management Operation ISA, Version 1.0.0
 And in any case, for the semantically complete implementation of the FENCE instruction, there must be multiple harts, that is, a multithreading environment.
-Since predecessor and successor are assumed, we have to do hyperthreading or a dual-core structure somehow…
+Since predecessor and successor are assumed, we have to do hyperthreading or a dual-core structure somehow...
 Therefore, unfortunately for now, the implementation of the FENCE instruction is likely to be replaced with NOP.
 I will try to make it with the intention of a fully implementable level in actual hardware, but the result will not be able to affect actual output values.
 It looks like we will end up following as-is the NOP handling of the FENCE instruction due to designing a single-core processor, as in the paper we used as a reference, **"A Design and Implementation of 32-bit Five-Stage RISC-V Processor Using FPGA."**(Sangun Jo, Lee, Jong Hwan and Yongwoo Kim.
 (2022).
 A Design and Implementation of 32-bit Five-Stage RISC-V Processor Using FPGA.
 Journal of the Semiconductor & Display Technology, 21(4), 27-32.)